MetaMask/faq/COINBASE.md

 ### How long does it take?

-A buying the ETH takes about two minutes.
+Buying the ETH takes about two minutes.
 Coinbase sends the ETH instantly, but it can take up to a minute to appear in your MetaMask account balance.

 ### Why do I need to provide an email address and phone number?